muratk5n/thirdwave/en/README.md

 ---

 Not good...
-The repeal will serve the rich
+The repeal will serve the ultra-rich

 McC: "Our very first bill will repeal Biden's 87,000 new IRS agents"